imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Image80.png "Image80.png")

 A dialog pops.
-Select "Add selection to a panel" and press “Ok”.
+Select "Add selection to a panel" and press "Ok".

 ![](/media/Image81.png "Image81.png")

 A panel with six images is now added to the first figure row.
-Select this panel, it should be surrounded by a magenta rectangle and display the “Panel” label (See also the “Selections” section).
+Select this panel, it should be surrounded by a magenta rectangle and display the "Panel" label (See also the "Selections" section).

 ![](/media/Image82.png "Image82.png")